 - Reach out directly to international friends.
 Referrals and word-of-mouth remain one of the strongest ways to find opportunities.
 If you’re already studying or living abroad, you’re in luck!
 Ask around at the local university, especially if they have an entrepreneur department.
 If you’re not abroad, you can still make connections with companies and local accelerators through social media and good old fashioned emailing.

 - Zero in on Accelerators/Incubators All around the world, many governments and cities are making big efforts to attract foreign entrepreneurs.
 Startup "accelerators", or programs that support early-stage companies, are on the rise- from Europe's mentor-focused StartupBootcamp, to South America's ambitious StartupChile.
 Reaching out to foreign accelerators is a great way to find out about internship opportunities.

 - Become social media savvy.
 Connecting online is a golden key for finding the latest and greatest leads.
 Create a LinkedIn profile if you don’t already have one and follow local accelerators and startup associations on Twitter - they often tweet about new jobs and internships.
-Check out this guide for more information about using social media to find an internship abroad. #Goodluck!

 - Browse niche websites.
 Startups tend to prefer recruiting from smaller, specialized networks.
 To get on their radar, browse sites like Enternships.com and Startup4me, and get in contact with foreign accelerators or startup associations to ask about possible internship opportunities.